 HOW TO GET THERE

 The trip starts in Apollo Bay on the Great Ocean Road.
-You will have to arrive early in the morning (by 9:00 am) on your first day.
+You will have to arrive in the morning (by midday at the latest) on your first day.
 There are various ways to get the start, however, if you are going to use public transport (a train to Geelong and a connecting bus to Apollo Bay) then you will need to arrive the day before.
-This walk is for people that are either in a rush, live in Melbourne or want to challenge themselves (or all three).
+This walk is for people that are either in a rush, perhaps live in Melbourne or want to challenge themselves (or all three).

 December through February is usually warm to hot with excellent swimming weather.
 Book well in advance for January due to the summer school holidays as the Great Ocean Road walk gets very busy.
 March through May is usually cooler, with long sunny days, perfect for walking.
 The winter months (June to August) are cool and sometimes stormy, providing exhilarating walking along the beaches.
 In winter, the hills are covered with pink heath, Victoria’s floral emblem.
 September and November are usually cool to warm and this is when most of the colourful wildflowers appear.